FriendlyUser/vuepress-theme-cool/README.md

 }
 ```

-or if you use `node_modules/vuepress/bin/vuepress`, instead of installing vuepress globally.
+or use `node_modules/vuepress/bin/vuepress` instead of installing vuepress globally.

 ### Creating Diagrams
 #### Plantuml